openkfw/TruSpace/README.md

 The specific fields are described in [backend/src/types/interfaces/truspace.ts](backend/src/types/interfaces/truspace.ts)

-### 🔄 IPFS Sync for the decentralization of data
+### IPFS Sync for the decentralization of data

-- Each organization runs its own node
+- Ideally, each organization runs its own node
 - Nodes automatically replicate documents and metadata (e.g. chats, versions, AI perspectives) within the network
-- Fault-tolerant and censorship-resistant
+- Pinning is orchestrated via IPFS Cluster to ensure data availability

-TODO
+- Fault-tolerant and censorship-resistant architecture

-### 🔐 Security & Data Privacy
+### Security & Data Privacy

 - Sensitive data (e.g. login credentials) is stored encrypted in **SQLite** on the local node
 - Documents are synced only to **trusted IPFS peers**, IPFS can be configured as private network by default